Skip to main content

 How will I be supported?

-For the stage two projects you’ll have a supervisor to monitor progress and provide individual consultations by arrangement.
+For the stage 2 projects you’ll have a supervisor to monitor progress and provide individual consultations by arrangement.

-Instrumental tuition for performance pathway students is fully funded by the School of Music on your principal study instrument, including accompaniment at recitals.
+Instrumental tuition for students specialising in performance is fully funded on your principal study instrument, including accompaniment at recitals.
 You’ll receive 24, hour-long lessons over the duration of the course.

 Feedback

-You’ll receive written feedback on all assessments.
+You’ll receive written feedback on all summative assessments.
+Written and/or verbal feedback is provided on formative work at every stage of your programme.
 The opportunity to test knowledge and understanding will also be provided through the weekly seminars of the postgraduate forum.

 What skills will I practise and develop?

-You'll acquire and develop a range of valuable discipline-specific skills, as well as employability, research, communication, and presentation skills.
+You'll acquire and develop a range of valuable discipline-specific skills, as well as employability, research, communication, and fluency with mixed-media presentation skills.

 The Learning Outcomes for this Programme describe what you will achieve by the end of your programme at Cardiff University and identify the knowledge and skills that you will develop.
 They will also help you to understand what is expected of you.